 A spacewalk is an excursion outside a spacecraft or space station by an astronaut wearing only a spacesuit and, possibly, some sort of maneuvering device.
 A standup spacewalk is when the astronaut remains partially within the spacecraft, for example in the case of a Gemini astronaut who stands up in his seat with one of the capsule hatches open while in orbit.
 Stand-up spacewalks were common in the early days of the space program when spacecraft were not equipped with airlocks.

 Spacewalks and moonwalks are collectively known as extravehicular activity.
-The 100th EVA in history (both US and Soviet, Earth orbit and lunar) occurred on September 15, 1992, when Anatoli Solovyov and Sergei Avdeyev completed their fourth EVA to install a 70-kilogram VDU on the Sofora Girder located on the external skin of the Kvant module of the Mir space station.
+The 100th EVA in history (both US and Soviet, Earth orbit and lunar) occurred on Sep 15, 1992, when Anatoli Solovyov and Sergei Avdeyev completed their fourth EVA to install a 70-kg VDU on the Sofora Girder located on the external skin of the Kvant module of the Mir space station.